-Dr. Foor is a licensed psychotherapist, doctor of psychology, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
+Daniel is a doctor of psychology, experienced ritualist, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
 He is an initiate in the Òrìṣà tradition of Yoruba-speaking West Africa and has learned from teachers of Mahayana Buddhism, Islamic Sufism, and the older ways of his English and German ancestors.
 Daniel is passionate about training aspiring leaders and change makers in the intersections of cultural healing, animist ethics, and applied ritual arts.
-He currently lives with his wife and two daughters near Granada, Spain in the foothills of the Sierra Nevada Mountains.
+He lives with his wife and two daughters near Granada, Spain in the foothills of the Sierra Nevada Mountains.
+Learn More

 Frequently Asked Questions

-We gather from 9:30-17:30 (5:30pm) each day with breaks for mid-morning, lunch, and mid-afternoon.
+We gather each day, Friday through Sunday, at Impact Hub Budapest (Budapest, Wesselényi utca 17, 1077 Hungary) from 9:30-13:00 then 14:30-17:30 with shorter mid-morning and mid-afternoon breaks and a usual lunch break.
 Our shared time each day consists of four teaching and practice sessions of roughly 90 minutes each, two before lunch and two after.

 The lineage healing intensive closely follows the first nine chapters of Ancestral Medicine: Rituals for Personal and Family Healing as participants connect and partner with ancestral guides to support any among the dead still in need of assistance.
 Our signature online course Ancestral Lineage Healing also follows the steps of the lineage healing process, and these are the fundamental steps that practitioners are trained to guide in individual session work.

 The process itself originated from years of in-person events, and there is an alchemy to multi-day group ritual that is unlike any of the other approaches to the work.